Susdhor/Git-Github/README.md

 # Git-Github
-All Git &amp; Github necessary documents and cheat Sheet
+All Git & Github necessary documents and cheat Sheet